-This Pancit Canton Noodle recipe is inspired by my Pancit Guisado dish which is egg noodles stir-fried with vegetables and chicken.
+This Filipino Pancit Canton Noodle recipe is inspired by my Pancit Guisado dish which uses egg noodles stir-fried with vegetables and chicken.
 And if you'd rather have a vegetable version of this dish be sure to check out my Vegetable Filipino Pancit recipe.

 - How To Cook Pancit Canton Noodles